-Leave Amman behind and head south towards Petra.
-The quickest way to get there is via the modern Desert Highway (3 hours), but the King’s Highway is much more scenic (4 hours 45 mins).
-This route – now called Route 35 – was a trade and pilgrimage route through the Middle East for over 5000 years.
-About 20 miles south of Amman is Madaba, home to some of the world’s largest and best-preserved Byzantine mosaics.
-You can see them on display at the Church of St George and in the town’s archaeological museum.
+Then leave Amman and head south towards Petra.
+The quickest way to get there is via the modern Desert Highway, which takes 3 hours.
+But the slower but much more scenic route is via the King’s Highway.
+This route – also less poetically known as Route 35 – was a trade and pilgrimage route through the Middle East for over 5000 years.

-Further south, the road twists its way down into Wadi Mujib – a 1300-metre-deep gorge that’s been nicknamed Jordan’s Grand Canyon.
-The views from the top are fantastic, looking down onto the reservoir with patches of green irrigated farmland among all those miles of sand.
-Then carry on south to Karak, a town dominated by its huge 12th-century Crusader Castle.
-You can stop off to explore the castle ruins before carrying on though Shawbak and finally arriving into Wadi Musa – the town which has grown up around the ancient city of Petra.
+Then it’s another 45km south to Karak.
+This hilltop city is dominated by its huge Crusader castle, which was built in the 12th century.
+You can stop off to explore the castle ruins before carrying on though Shawbak, which has another castle, and finally arriving into Wadi Musa – the town which has grown up around the ancient city of Petra.

-Where to stay in Wadi Mesa: There are lots of hotels around Petra – one of the closest is the five-star Mövenpick, located a couple of minutes from the main entrance to Petra.
-It has a pool, bar, roof gardens and a restaurant, which is worth a visit even if you’re not staying there.
-Or if you don’t mind a bit of a drive, the hotels on the hill above Wadi Musa have amazing views.
-We stayed in the Rocky Mountain Hotel for a bargain £25 a night, with simple en-suite rooms and a big balcony and roof terrace where they offer traditional dinners.
+Where to stay in Wadi Mesa: One of the closest hotels to Petra is the five-star Mövenpick*, a couple of minutes’ walk from the main entrance.
+It has a pool, bar, roof gardens and restaurant.
+Or if you don’t mind a bit of a drive, the hotels on the hill above Wadi Musa have amazing views, like the budget Rocky Mountain Hotel* which has simple en-suite rooms and a roof terrace where they offer traditional dinners.

 Day 4: Petra

-The walk along the main pathway towards the centre of Petra takes you past the Street of Facades, with over 40 merchants’ tombs stacked on top of each other in the rock face.
-Then there’s an ancient amphitheatre and the grand Royal Tombs, the biggest and most impressive tombs in Petra.
-A paved Roman road runs through the Colonnaded Street and the centre of old Petra.
-Here you’ll find the Qasr al-Bint temple and the old Nabatean baths.
-There’s also a museum and a restaurant if you want to stop and cool off.
+Then a paved Roman road runs through the Colonnaded Street and the centre of old Petra.
+Here you’ll find the Qasr al-Bint temple and the Nabatean baths.
+There’s also a museum and a couple of restaurants if you want to stop and cool off.

 Day 5: Wadi Rum

-Leave Wadi Musa and head south to the desert landscape of Wadi Rum, a UNESCO World Heritage site with miles of stunning golden rock and sand stretching for miles in every direction.
-To get around you can hire a 4×4 from the visitors’ centre and head out on your own.
-Or you can hire a driver and guide (or a camel if you prefer) to take you around some of the most famous landmarks including the Jebel Burdah Rock Bridge and T.E.
+To get around you can hire a 4×4 from the visitor centre and head out on your own.
+Or you can hire a driver and take a jeep tour* (or camel if you prefer) of the area’s major landmarks, including the Jebel Burdah Rock Bridge and T.E.
 Lawrence’s Seven Pillars of Wisdom.
 Then head to a traditional Bedouin camp to spend the night.

-Where to stay in Wadi Rum: The Arabian Nights camp is the best-rated of the camps in Wadi Rum, and is run by a Bedouin family out in a remote area surrounded by mountains.
-They have a mix of private rooms and dorm beds if you’re on a budget, with a communal shower and toilet block, and a central tent where everyone gathers to eat together.
+Where to stay in Wadi Rum: The Arabian Nights* camp is the best-rated of the camps in Wadi Rum, run by a Bedouin family out in a remote area surrounded by mountains.
+They have a mix of private rooms and dorms if you’re on a budget, with a communal shower and toilet block, and a central tent where everyone gathers to eat together.
 It’s got a real sociable feel – with some of the most star-filled night skies you’ll find anywhere.

-Where to stay at the Dead Sea: The Dead Sea coast is a bit lacking in budget options, so if you want to splash out this is a good place to do it.
-We stayed at the five-star Mövenpick Resort & Spa which had a few different pools as well as a spa and private sea access.
-Like Amman there’s a lot of competition from similar hotels so you could also try the Crowne Plaza or Kempinski.
-Though beware that food and drink prices are more expensive than elsewhere in Jordan.
+Where to stay at the Dead Sea: The Dead Sea doesn’t have many budget options, so if you want to splash out it’s a good place to do it.
+The five-star Mövenpick Resort & Spa* and Kempinski* hotels have several pools, private sea access, spas, bars and restaurants – though beware food and drink are more expensive here than elsewhere in Jordan.